On N\'eron-Severi lattices of Jacobian elliptic K3 surfaces: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank Don Taylor, Markus Kirschmer, and Simon Brandhorst for providing valuable help with the {\sc Magma} and {\sc Sage} programs we used for our computations.
-The authors also thank Alice Garbagnati, Gabriele Nebe, John Cannon, and Alex Ghitza for helpful discussions.
+The authors also thank Alice Garbagnati and Cec\'ilia Salgado, Gabriele Nebe, John Cannon, and Alex Ghitza for helpful discussions.
+Furthermore, the authors thank the referees for their comments and corrections.
 A.C. acknowledges support from a UMSL Mid-Career Research Grant.
 A.M. acknowledges support from the Simons Foundation through grant no.~202367.